How to Make This Year’s Conference Better Than the Last

 Be open to feedback—and listen!

 Don’t miss the opportunity to ask your attendees what they think—and don’t underestimate the power of their opinion.
-At the end of any event, make sure to survey attendees, from your guests to your speakers, to see what they enjoyed and what didn’t go so well.
+At the end of any conference, make sure to survey attendees, from your guests to your speakers, to see what they enjoyed and what didn’t go so well.
 Maybe the catering was off, or you didn’t offer enough break time between sessions.
 Whatever the issue turns out to be, listen to the feedback and do your best to improve next year’s program.

 Overall, fresh content, updated options, and making sure problems from last year’s conference were addressed will keep the event experience exciting and new for all of your guests.
 Previous attendees will want to keep coming back, and could even inspire new guests to attend.